ajitgoel/Notes/InterviewQuestions/DesignPatterns/Notes.md

 }
 public sealed class Singleton
 {
-   ==//Using the .NET 4's Lazy<T>; type, to implement a singleton pattern.
-The Lazy<T>; class internally uses double-checked locking by default to  store either // the exception that was thrown during construction, or the result of the function that was passed to Lazy<T>.
+   ==Using the .NET 4's Lazy<T>; type, to implement a singleton pattern.
+The Lazy<T>; class internally uses double-checked locking by default to  store either the exception that was thrown during construction, or the result of the function that was passed to Lazy<T>.
 	private static readonly Lazy<Singleton> lazy = new Lazy<Singleton>
 	(
 	  () => new Singleton()